With its refreshing sweet-tart taste this hibiscus berry shrub is a thirst-quenching alternative to soda.

 More vinegar based drinks to check out:

-With its refreshing sweet-tart taste this hibiscus berry shrub is a thirst-quenching alternative to soda.
+With its refreshing sweet-tart taste this berry hibiscus shrub is a thirst-quenching alternative to soda.

 Ingredients